apbendi/use-dai/README.md

 * [OpenSea](https://opensea.io) - Buy and sell digital good and assets.
 Make offers in Dai.

 ## Payments

+* [Aave Pay](https://pay.aave.com/) - Use Dai and other crypto to send fiat payments to basically anyone.
+* [Coingate](https://coingate.com) - Accept payment in Dai and 50 other crypto currencies.
+* [Dai Card](https://daicard.io/) - Instant, off-chain, peer to peer, Dai transactions using browser-based UI.
 * [Wirex](https://wirexapp.com/card/) - Fund a Wirex debit card with Dai and spend anywhere Visa is accepted.
-* [Dai Card](https://daicard.io/) - Instant, off-chain, peer to peer, Dai transactions using a simple, browser-based UI

 ## Finance, Investment, and Trading

+* [AirSwap](https://www.airswap.io/) - Trade Dai for ETH and other popular tokens instantly or with OTC desks
 * [Compound](https://compound.finance/) - Earn interest on Dai via algorithmic Money Markets.
 * [Dharma](https://www.dharma.io) - Lend your Dai and earn interest.
 * [Maker](https://cdp.makerdao.com/) - Get loans in Dai against collateralized ETH.
+* [Nuo](https://www.nuo.network/) - Lend, borrow, and margin trade your Dai, ETH, and other ERC20 tokens
+* [TokenSets](https://www.tokensets.com/) - Automated rebalancing of crypto portfolios supporting Dai, ETH, and other tokens
 * [Uniswap](https://uniswap.io/) - Decentralized protocol for swapping ETH, Dai and other tokens.
-* [Nuo](https://www.nuo.network/) - Lend, borrow, and margin trade your Dai, ETH, and other ERC20 tokens
-* [AirSwap](https://www.airswap.io/) - Trade Dai for ETH and other popular tokens instantly or with OTC desks
-* [TokenSets](https://www.tokensets.com/) - Manage your crypto portfolio with automated rebalancing between Dai, ETH, and other tokens using a variety of strategies

 ## Freelancers

 * [Bounties Network](https://bounties.network/) - Earn Dai, ETH, or other tokens by working on freelance projects or fund your own
 * [Gitcoin](https://gitcoin.co/) - Platform for crowdfunding and freelance developers for your software projects.
-* [Bounty0x](https://https://bounty0x.io/) - Fund or complete bounties for simple marketing, software development, and creative tasks with/for Dai, ETH, and other tokens.
+* [Bounty0x](https://https://bounty0x.io/) - Fund or complete bounties for  marketing, development, and creative tasks with/for Dai, ETH, and other tokens.

 ## Other